gauxs/sysd/hld/storage/redis/README.md

 1. RediSearch: adds a secondary index, a query engine, and a full-text search to Redis
    - data model: index, query, and search in Redis Hashes
-   - use Cases: Real-time indexes | Product catalogue search | Site search
+   - use Cases: real-time indexes | product catalogue search | site search

 2. RedisJSON: adds native support for storing and retrieving JSON documents at the speed of Redis
-- Data Model: JSON Document
+   - data model: JSON Document
-- Use Cases:
-  - Content management
-  - Hierarchical data
-  - Personalization
+   - use cases: content management | hierarchical data | Personalization

-3. RedisGraph

-- RedisGraph is a queryable property graph data structure designed for real-time use cases.
+3. RedisGraph: is a queryable property graph data structure designed for real-time use cases
-- Data Model: Sparse Adjacency Matrix
-- Use Cases:
-  - Resource Management (Identity, Access Management)
-  - Payment management
-  - Assets management

-4. RedisTimeSeries
+   - data model: sparse adjacency matrix
+   - use cases: resource management (identity, access management) | payment management | assets management

-- RedisTimeSeries adds native time-series database capabilities to Redis.
+4. RedisTimeSeries: adds native time-series database capabilities to Redis.
-- Data Model: Redis Radix Tree
-- Use Cases:
-  - Application monitoring
+   - data model: redis radix tree
-  - Anomaly detection
+   - use cases: application monitoring | anomaly detection | telemetry
-  - Telemetry

-5. RedisBloom

-- RedisBloom adds Bloom filter, Cuckoo filter, Count-Min Sketch, and Top-K capabilities to Redis.
+5. RedisBloom: adds bloom filter, cuckoo filter, count-min Sketch, and top-K capabilities to Redis
-- Use Cases:
-  - Fraud mitigation
+   - use cases: fraud mitigation | leaderboards | advertising
-  - Leaderboards
-  - Advertising

-6. RedisAI

-- RedisAI is a real-time AI inferencing/serving engine in Redis.
+6. RedisAI: is a real-time AI inferencing/serving engine in Redis
-- Use Cases:
-  - Fraud detection/transaction scoring
+   - use cases: fraud detection/transaction scoring | recommendation engines | ads serving
-  - Recommendation engines
-  - Ads serving

-7. RedisGears

-- RedisGears is a distributed programmable engine in Redis.
+7. RedisGears: is a distributed programmable engine in Redis.
 It makes it simple to execute server side logic using functions, triggers and control workflows across data-models/data-structures and shards
-- Use Cases:
-  - Write behind/through
-  - Real-time data processing
-  - Reliable stream and events processing
+   - Use Cases: write behind/through | real-time data processing | reliable stream and events processing

 ## References